 From the SANBI National Freshwater Ecosystem Priority Areas ("NFEPA") map (see Figure 11 below), there are no natural watercourses on the proposed site.
-The Orange River is located approximately 750m west of the site and Kareeboom River is 2500m south of the proposed site.
+The Orange River is located approximately 690m west of the proposed site.
 There is an irrigation channel to the west of the proposed site.
-However, from the site visit and Google earth images, and the Freshwater Report (Appendix 1G), the proposed housing development transverses a number of drainage lines.
+However, from the site visit and Google earth images, and the Freshwater Report (Appendix 1H), the proposed housing development transverses a number of drainage lines.
 According to the Freshwater Report (attached as Appendix 1G), the proposed housing development will entirely alter the drainage lines.
-Please refer to Appendix 1G and figures 11 to 12 below.
+Please refer to Appendix 1G and Figures 11 to 12 below.